 Traveling around Australia is relatively expensive, but how much should you allow and how can you make your money go further?
 First, let’s divide Australia into three regions:

-Generally, the east coast is the most affordable to travel, the west coast is the most expensive, and the Outback falls somewhere in between.
+Generally, the west coast is the most affordable to travel, the east coast is the most expensive, and the Outback falls somewhere in between.
 Sydney has become the most expensive city in Australia, followed by Melbourne, Darwin, Brisbane, and then Perth.

 That stretch of land which hugs the coast running from Sydney all the way to the tip of Australia is undoubtedly the most popular route to travel in Australia, but also the most expensive.
-An average night in a hostel on the east coast will cost AU $25–$35 a night, and a large number of day trips and expensive activities are available, meaning costs will add up quickly.
+An average night in a hostel on the east coast will cost AU $25–$40 a night, and when you factor in the large number of day trips and expensive activities available, costs can add up quickly.

 You’re going to need a minimum of four weeks to do the whole trip.
 Six weeks is ideal to really take in all the sights and activities and to chill out along the coast.

-With an absolute minimum of AU $3,500 in your bank account, and a tight rein on your food and drink spending, you can travel well.
+With an absolute minimum of AU $4,000 in your bank account for a six-week trip, and a tight rein on your food and drink spending, you can travel well.